 Mistake #2: Unoriginal Content

-If you search for YouTube tips on the internet, it’s just a matter of time you’ll receive advice that says that in order to have more views, copy the YouTube metadata of videos that have already a lot of views and place the content on your own video.
+If you search for YouTube tips on the internet, it’s just a matter of time before you’ll receive advice that says that in order to have more views, copy the YouTube metadata of videos that have already a lot of views and place the content on your own video.

 While this advice might work on some levels, there’s something that you should know: it’s applicable if you are only trying to get more views for your videos, which makes it a favorite tactic among spammers.